 We begin our official first day in Israel by taking a walk to the most famous place in Jerusalem, the Old City.
 It’s a place to witness history and touch the sacred symbols of Judaism.

-Starting from ruins of the First Temple, a small segment of an ancient wall from the times of King David in the Jewish quarter called “The Broad Wall”, not far away we will walk to the Kotel, what’s left from the Second Temple period it is the Western Wall that is a major tourist attraction and place for prayers.
+Starting from the ruins of the First Temple, a small segment of an ancient wall from the times of King David in the Jewish quarter called “The Broad Wall”, not far away we will walk to the Kotel, what’s left from the Second Temple period it is the Western Wall that is a major tourist attraction and place for prayers.

-As your private tour guide in Israel, on this Jewish Israel tour, I will tell you a story of syncretism and how it coincides with the same historical landmarks.
+As your private tour guide in Israel, on this Best Jewish Israel tour, I will tell you a story of syncretism and how it coincides with the same historical landmarks.

-While walking around the Jewish quarter – one of the four oldest residencies in old Jerusalem where throughout times the Jewish community lived near other religious circles, we relocate to the Hurva Synagogue a great example of neo-Byzantine architecture that later I will show you much more.
+While walking around the Jewish quarter – one of the four oldest residencies in old Jerusalem where throughout times the Jewish community lived near other religious circles, we relocate to the Hurva Synagogue great example of neo-Byzantine architecture that later I will show you much more.
 It's the third version that was erected in the 20th century, previously it was destroyed during the Arab-Jewish war in the 18th century, and before that, in the 15th century, the first-ever synagogue built on this exact spot was demolished by Ottoman authorities.
 So as I will tell you in detail on our way to the next Christianity-centered locations – it's a place where politics and religion are closely connected, and various beliefs leave a mutual impact for centuries to go.

 Later that day I will show you monuments of Christianity in this area and move to the outskirts of Jerusalem to see the place where the Bible was written, the City of David an archaeological site that also played a major role in the Israeli-Palestinian conflict details of which I will tell you when we arrive.

-constructed during the Bronze Age – we will take a trip through underground tunnels, hear the waters of subterranean rivers and watch it reflecting on the marble walls, this is how citizens of the ancient kingdom Judah lived almost 3000 years ago!
+constructed during the Bronze Age – we will take a trip through underground tunnels, hear the waters of subterranean rivers, and watch it reflecting on the marble walls, This is how citizens of the ancient kingdom Judah lived almost 3000 years ago!

 as a private tour guide in Israel, I have plenty of fascinating stories about local daily routines at the times of ancient wars and foreign invasions on this amazing Jewish heritage tour in Israel.